sloul1/resume/content/authors/admin/_index.md

     date_end: '2023-11-01'
     summary: |2-
     Responsibilities include:
-      - strenghtening cyber security of development environment
+      - strenghtening security of development environment
       - documentation of WordPress site implementation
       - publishing a website from development to production